-Ciprian S. Borcea and Ileana Streinu August 9, 2016
+Ciprian S. Borcea[†] and Ileana Streinu[‡]

-Abstract

-We show that, for any given dimension $d \geq 2$ , the range of distinct possible designs for periodic frameworks with auxetic capabilities is infinite.
+Abstract.
+We show that, for any given dimension $d \geq 2$, the range of distinct possible designs for periodic frameworks with auxetic capabilities is infinite.
 We rely on a purely geometric approach to auxetic trajectories developed within our general theory of deformations of periodic frameworks.

-Keywords: periodic framework, auxetic deformation, mechanism design.
+Key words. periodic framework, auxetic deformation, mechanism design

-AMS 2010 Subject Classification: 52C25, 74N10
+AMS subject classifications.
+52C25, 74N10